euribe98/etsylistings/README.md

 # etsylistings

 ## Synopsis
-javascript using jquery and the Etsy api to create a galary of your Etsy listings.
+javascript using jquery and the Etsy api to create a gallery of your Etsy listings.

 ## Code Example
 see: etsyapi.html